Lenddo/php-lenddo/docs/handling_exceptions.md

 **Lenddo\clients\exceptions\ForbiddenException**

-> Your credentials are not allowed to access the API.
+> Either your credentials are not allowed to access the API or your credentials are incorrect.
 Please refer to the dashboard found @ https://partners.lenddo.com.
 If you feel this is in error please contact your Lenddo Account Manager.

 **Lenddo\clients\exceptions\InternalErrorException**